 H-4.1.1 Prior to assembly, wipe the substrates with a clean, dry, lint-free cloth, then thoroughly clean with a solution appropriate for the substrate material.
 Prior to evaporation of the cleaning solution, wipe the substrates dry with a clean, lint-free cloth.

 H-4.1.2 Apply recommended primer, if required.
-Then, construct the test specimen assemblies by forming a sealant cavity 12.7 × 12.7 × 50.8 mm between two substrate panels (see Fig. 16) with the aid of appropriate spacers.
+Then, construct the test specimen assemblies by forming a sealant cavity 12.7 mm × 12.7 mm × 50.8 mm between two substrate panels (see Fig. 16) with the aid of appropriate spacers.

 H-4.2 Preparation of Test Assemblies